promisegrid/grid-poc/x/sim1/README.md

 ### Agents (Library Packages)
 Each agent is implemented as a structure that exposes a Run() method to start its internal processing and a Stop() method for graceful shutdown.
+All agents use the same protocol CID for both sending and receiving messages, implementing a simple hello protocol:

+- Every 1 second, each agent sends a "hello from <my name>" message.
+- Upon receiving a message beginning with "hello from", an agent extracts the sender name and replies using the same connection with a message formatted as "hello back from <my name> to <sender name>".
+- If a message does not match the "hello from" format (for example, a hello back reply), the message is simply printed to stdout.

-- agent1: Dials its peer (node2) and sends a "hello from agent1"
+- agent1: Dials a peer node and sends hello messages every second.
-  request every second.
-- agent2: Listens for incoming connections on its node, and upon receiving a request from agent1 or agent3, sends a "hello back from agent2" response using the same TCP connection.
+- agent2: Listens for incoming connections and sends a reply upon receiving a hello request; it also sends its own hello messages every second.
-- agent3: Similar to agent1, dials its peer (node2) and sends a "hello from agent3" request every second.
+- agent3: Similar to agent1, dials its peer and sends hello messages every second.

 ### Nodes (Executable Binaries)
 Each node hosts one agent instance.
 The main() functions now reside in the